cambridge-cares/TheWorldAvatar/Apps/SampleApp/README.md

 Dependency Injection (DI) is a design pattern used in software development to manage dependencies between different components or classes in a more flexible and maintainable way.
 It involves passing the dependencies as a constructor parameter to decouple the component and its dependency components and facilitate testing strategies using test doubles.
 Read [this](https://developer.android.com/training/dependency-injection) for details and examples.
 In TWA, [Hilt](https://developer.android.com/training/dependency-injection) is our choice for managing dependency injection.

 Hilt employs tags to create the dependencies and their links automatically.
 There are both Android-specific and general tags available.
-In this tutorial, dependency injection is utilised to transfer data from the network sources to the view model of the `ToDoFragment`, which interacts with a remote data source.
+In this tutorial, dependency injection is utilised to transfer data from the network sources to the view model of the `TodoFragment`, which interacts with a remote data source.

 1. `TodoViewModel` depends on `TodoRepository`, which is provided/injected by `DataModule.java` in core-data module
 2. `TodoRepository` depends on `TodoNetworkSource` and `UserNetworkSouce`, which are provided by `NetworkModule.java` in core-network module